8 Winter Activities to Do in Banff National Park

 Booking a Guided Tour of Johnston Canyon

 A great option for first time visitors is booking the Johnston Canyon Ice Walk with a professional guide.
-On this tour of Johnston Canyon you’ll not only get to experience the wonderful sights of Johnston canyon in winter up close but you will also have the opportunity to learn all about the history and geology of the area.
+On this tour of Johnston Canyon, you’ll not only get to experience the wonderful sights of the canyon in winter up-close, but you’ll also have the opportunity to learn all about the history and geology of the area.
+The Johnston Canyon Icewalk tour also includes your transportation, ice cleats, poles and a warm beverage.
+What a great way to experience one of Banff’s most popular frozen waterfalls!

-Self Guided Hike of Johnston Canyon
+Self-Guided Hike of Johnston Canyon

 Woman ice climbing a frozen waterfall

-Ice Climbing in Canmore, Banff or Jasper
+5. Ice Climbing in Banff, Canmore, or Jasper

-For Cross Country skiing in Banff there are several different areas and groomed trails for independent travelers.
-A few of my favorites are the Moraine Lake road, and Great Divide Trail.
-For trail information and more ideas visit the Banff Lake Louise page.
+For cross country skiing in Banff, there are several different areas and groomed trails for independent travelers.
+A few of my favorites are the Moraine Lake Road and the Great Divide Trail.
+For trail information and more ideas, visit the Banff Lake Louise page.
+Ski and boot rentals can be picked up at Snowtips Bactrax in downtown Banff.

 Woman on ice skates standing on Lake Louise in winter